 - Communicate, communicate, communicate with me!
 Express your feelings.
 Ask questions.
 You won’t hurt my feelings, and will only help me to help you.

 When writing a Purchase and Sale Agreement, (sometimes called “An Offer”) consider the following:

-- The purchase price, terms, and closing date are the most commonly negotiated components of the document, and can affect each other.
+- The purchase price, terms, and closing date are the most commonly negotiated components of the document and can affect each other.

 - I can provide statistics from the Multiple Listing Service showing the sales price of comparable properties and the listing price of comparable properties still on the market.
 Remember that the seller has this information available through his agent, as well.
-A “low ball” offer is usually not effective and may risk causing the lack of a sale.
+A “low ball” offer is usually not effective and may risk causing the loss of a sale.

 - Being pre-approved and knowing the terms under which the property will be purchased is a positive.
 Asking for help from the seller on closing costs may affect the reaction to the purchase price.
 Usually, no one component “makes or breaks” a “deal.”
 The total offer to purchase with all its parts functions together.

 - Being reasonable on the closing date is to your advantage.